RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 BASIC CONTROLS
 -----

-      In the details panel with Ultra Dynamic Weather selected, the Basic Controls category is where you can change the weather settings preset the system will display in the editor and start with when the game is run.
+      In the details panel with Ultra Dynamic Weather selected, the Basic Controls category is where you can change the weather settings preset the system will display in the editor and start with when the level is played.

       The variable Weather will allow you to select a weather settings preset.
 There are a number included like Rain, Partly Cloudy, Blizzard, etc.

       Basic Controls is also where you can adjust the direction of the wind, which affects weather particles as well as cloud movement.
-You can also adjust Cloud Speed Multiplier to change how Cloud Speed is set on UDS based on wind intensity.

 -----
 WEATHER STATE